-GSA invited public participation in decision-making on new proposals through the NEPA process.
+GSA invited public participation in the scoping process on three proposed sites through the NEPA process.
 GSA published a public notice in the Chattanooga Times Free Press on May 31, 2023 announcing the initiation of a 30-day scoping period and the intent to prepare a Draft EA.
 After issuing the public notice, GSA conducted a scoping process that included hosting an in-person public scoping meeting and coordination with various interested governmental agencies and stakeholders.
 This meeting was advertised by flyers posted in 18 Chattanooga-area community recreation centers and Patten Towers, a large apartment complex located in downtown Chattanooga.
 GSA emailed letters to stakeholders on May 31, 2023.
 GSA also announced the public meeting through their website, social media, and a press release.
 Comments were accepted through July 1, 2023.